aolabsai/ARC-AGI/README.md

 ## Usage

 The agent architecture is predefined in the `arch_ARC.py` file.
 It is designed to train on a training sample for a given task and then display the predicted output on a web page.

+### Task Workflow Overview

+Agents have 3 layers here, an input layer, state layer, and output layer.

+1. **Padding Training Puzzles**
+   - All training puzzles (both input and output) are padded to a size of 30x30.
+   - A new null color is defined specifically for padding purposes.

+2. **Binary Conversion**
+   - The padded arrays are converted into binary arrays.
+   - Each color in the puzzle is represented by a four-digit binary code.
+   - These binary codes are stored in new binary array variables.

+3. **Training the Agent**
+   - The agent is trained using these binary arrays.
+   - The agent operates using a nearest-neighbor connection strategy, where only neighboring neurons are connected.
+   - The number of neighbors is defined by the `connector_parameters` variable in the code.

+4. **Testing the Agent**
+   - For testing, the fresh test input is first padded in the same way as the training puzzles.
+   - The padded test input is then converted into a binary format.
+   - The binary test input is fed into the agent to obtain the solution in binary form.

+5. **Post-Processing Output**
+   - The agent's output (in binary) is converted back to its original format (de-binarization).
+   - The result is depadded in the same manner as the original padding step.
+   - The final output is then displayed on the webpage.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------